avaneev/biteopt/README.md

 more efficiency.
 Parameter values are internally normalized to [0; 1] range and, to stay in this range, are wrapped in a special manner before each function evaluation.
 Algorithm's hyper-parameters (probabilities) were pre-selected and should not be changed.
+Algorithm uses an alike of finite state automata to switch between different probability values depending on the candidate solution acceptance.

 2. Depending on the `RandProb` probability, a single (or all) parameter value randomization is performed using "bitmask inversion" operation.